Azure/cloud-rolesandops/README.md

 ## Examples

-Activities, alerts and policies for managing services, platform resources, application resources and solutions are presented for these items in this project.
+Activities, alerts and policies for Azure services, platform resources, application resources and solutions are presented for each of the critical areas of management in this project.

 ### Example 1: Azure Virtual Desktop